Darkness Hampers Hunt in Atlantic Near Argentia NAS

 No Trace of Survivors

 Searchers found no trace of survivors at the wreck scene in Placentia Bay off Newfoundland’s Avalon Peninsula.
-All that was left of the huge plane and its crew were tiny bits of cloth and other debris scattered over the choppy waters by a flashing explosion ln9that illuminated the darkened sky.
+All that was left of the huge plane and its crew were tiny bits of cloth and other debris scattered over the choppy waters by a flashing explosion that illuminated the darkened sky.

 The Navy said the aircraft was a new P3A Orion sub hunter.
 Squadron VP-45 operates daily flights from the strategically located base on the edge of the North Atlantic.